 In my practice, I offer moxibustion therapy (also known as “moxa”) to support my patients.
-It’s not appropriate for every person, but it can be an effective supportive treatment for specific conditions.

 What is moxibustion?

 Moxibustion is an ancient form of medicine originating in China.
 Moxibustion is the burning of the herb mugwort over specific acupuncture points for therapeutic purposes.